What’s Good for the Planet, is Good for You

 Animal agriculture puts a heavy strain on many of the Earth’s finite land, water and energy resources.
 In order to accommodate the 70 billion animals raised annually for human consumption, a third of the planet’s ice-free land surface, as well as nearly sixteen percent of global freshwater, is devoted to growing livestock.
 Furthermore, a third of worldwide grain production is used to feed livestock.
 By 2050, consumption of meat and dairy products is expected to rise 76 and 64 percent respectively, which will increase the resource burden from the industry.
 Cattle are by far the biggest source of emissions from animal agriculture, with one recent study showing that in an average American diet, beef consumption creates 1,984 pounds of CO2e annually.
 Replacing beef with plants would reduce that figure 96 percent, bringing it down to just 73 pounds of CO2e.

-At the same time, it’s also been shown to be better for the health, longevity, and overall fitness of individuals.
+At the same time, eating a predominately plant-based diet also been shown to be better for the health, longevity, and overall fitness of individuals.
 Numerous studies have shown that reducing meat intake results in lower disease rates and life prolonging benefits.
 The vegan diet has even been shown to reverse cardiovascular disease.

 Further, “it is the position of the Academy of Nutrition and Dietetics that vegetarian diets can provide health benefits in the prevention and treatment of certain health conditions, including atherosclerosis, type 2 diabetes, hypertension, and obesity.” – AND

-Conversely, the WHO recently categorized red and processed meats as class 2a carcinogens.
+Additionally, research from the World Health Organization (WHO) is now connecting meat consumption with cancer.
+The WHO recently categorized red and processed meats as class 2a carcinogens.
 Another study discusses the harm done to children who consume meat at an early age.
 “Research shows that people who eat red meat are at an increased risk of death from heart disease, stroke or diabetes. … Diets low in nuts, seeds, seafood, fruits and vegetables also increase the risk of death.” – NIH

 So, what can you do?
 Everyone is on a very personal journey when it comes to nutrition and diet.
 Not everyone can become a strict vegan and certainly not overnight.
 Many health experts are advising that people begin slowly, when and where it makes the most sense for them to reduce their meat consumption.